SeanMcP/videos/notes/complete/set-breakpoints-in-firefox-devtools.md

 To illustrate this, we're going to use this simple counter I created.
 If you want to follow along, the link will be in the description.

 A breakpoint is a an intentional pausing place in a program.
-When the JavaScript engine hits a breakpoint, it will stop everything and give you a window into your code at that point.
+When the JavaScript engine running in the browser hits a breakpoint, it will stop everything and give you a window into your code at that point.

 In Firefox, you can set breakpoints in the Debugger tab of the DevTools.
 To open the Debugger, you can use the keyboard shortcut control shift z or command option z.